Phileosopher/commonplace/imagination-failedprophecies-4.md

 - Professor Lloyd Cunningdale was excavating with his students at the Donner Party disaster site.
 They found a time capsule left by the settlers that has many predictions for the future, including a weaponized disease wiping out all humanity in 2016.

+2018

+- Climate change experts in 2008 predicted that the Arctic Circle would be ice-free by 2018.

 2020

 - Jeane Dixon claimed that Armageddon would take place in 2020 and Jesus would return to defeat the unholy Trinity of the Antichrist, Satan and the False prophet between 2020 and 2037.
 Dixon previously predicted the world would end on February 4, 1962.